Masks

 - Guardian: Masks which center around preventing other players from being harmed or killed.
 Examples: avenger, tracker.

 - Freak: Masks whose objectives interact with the simulation in a way that is strange and leads into weird interactions, but not necessarily direct conflict with others.
-Examples: glutton, daredevil.
+Examples: glutton, guzzler.

-- Oracle: Maks which can gain hidden meta-knowledge about another mask.
-Examples: empath.
+- Oracle: Masks which can gain hidden meta-knowledge about another mask.

 Assignment